 General

-FAR 13.201 streamlines micro-purchases but enforces strict prohibitions and compliance requirements, making it essential to verify authority, training, and product eligibility for every transaction.
+FAR 13.201 streamlines micro-purchases but enforces strict prohibitions and compliance requirements, making it essential for contracting professionals to stay updated on thresholds and restricted products or services.

 Overview

 FAR 13.201 outlines the general rules and requirements for government purchases at or below the micro-purchase threshold.
-It encourages agency heads to delegate micro-purchase authority, establishes the Governmentwide commercial purchase card as the preferred payment method, and clarifies that micro-purchases can be made using various authorized methods.
-The section also specifies that most FAR provisions and clauses do not apply to micro-purchases, with certain exceptions.
-It addresses special thresholds for contingency operations and emergencies, and highlights prohibitions on purchases involving Kaspersky Lab products, covered telecommunications equipment, TikTok, certain supply chain sources, and unmanned aircraft systems.
-Additionally, it exempts micro-purchases made with the purchase card from certain debt verification requirements and reinforces compliance with other applicable FAR parts, such as those related to supply schedules and environmental requirements.
+It encourages agency heads to delegate micro-purchase authority and establishes the Governmentwide commercial purchase card as the preferred payment method.
+Purchases at or below the threshold can use any authorized method, provided the purchaser is trained and authorized.
+Most FAR provisions and clauses are not required for micro-purchases, except as specified in 13.202 and 32.1110.
+However, requirements from FAR Part 8 (Required Sources of Supplies and Services) and 23.1 (Sustainable Acquisition Policy) still apply.
+The section also details increased micro-purchase thresholds for certain emergency, contingency, or disaster-related acquisitions, and outlines specific prohibitions on purchases involving Kaspersky Lab products, covered telecommunications equipment, TikTok, certain supply chain sources, and unmanned aircraft systems.
+Exemptions from System for Award Management (SAM) debt checks for micro-purchases made with the purchase card are also provided.

 Key Rules